Professor Kathy Ann Mills

 - Assessor, Czech Science Foundation, Czech Republic, 2012-current

-- Professor Mills regularly engages in knowledge transfer beyond academic audiences via social media, radio broadcasts, online news, and television news.
+- Professor Mills engages in knowledge transfer via social media, radio broadcasts, online news, and television news.

 - Professor Mills' research findings (AJLL, G7#28) about high-stakes testing/NAPLAN lead to invited national radio broadcasts on ABC (21/04/14), 5AA (14/08/14), 2SER radio (19/04/14), 4BC 116 News Talk (12/05/15) Melbourne’s 3AW 693 (11/02/16), and on ABC TV (12/15/15).

-- Mills' DECRA initial findings of Indigenous multimodal literacy practices was the focus of a QUT media release (10/14), which led to a radio interview with ABC's Speaking Out Indigenous program (14/01/15).
+- Mills' DECRA findings on Indigenous multimodal literacy practices led to a radio interview with ABC's Speaking Out Indigenous program (14/01/15).